 “[Snap crackle pop] ow [garble bobble] orble.”

 Cell phones don’t work out here.
-Fuck you, AT&T.
+Screw you, AT&T.

 Eventually I was able to decipher the communique.
 “There’s a cow on your place” was the gist.
 Stingray had spotted it up by the front gate, partially obscured in the brush, about a mile from the bunkhouse.
 I could feel the blood drain from my face.

 Let me explain.
 For excellent reasons pertaining to my rural ineptitude, I don’t have cattle.
 In fact, I have gone to great trouble and expense erecting fences specifically designed to keep cattle the hell out of here.
-By my reckoning, there should never be a cow of any kind, sort, or species on my place, ever.
-Consequently, whenever the words “there’s a cow” and “on your place” are conjoined in a single sentence and addressed to me, it portends a very troubling disturbance in the Force indeed.
-I cannot understand why I keep hearing those words, but hear them I do, with fairly astonishing regularity, despite the expensive fences.
+By my reckoning, there should never be any cow of any kind on my place, ever.
+Consequently, whenever the words “there’s a cow” and “on your place” are conjoined in a single sentence and addressed to me, it portends very troubling times indeed.
+I cannot understand why I keep hearing those words, but hear them I do, and with astonishing regularity, despite the expensive fences.
 It appears that whenever a 2000-lb cow decides to come a-callin’ at Dreadful Acres, there’s shit-all I can do about it.

 And then, because your place is boxed in on all sides by about five different cattle ranches, which ranches are themselves accessible to wayward livestock from four or five more ranches, and most of these owners are absentee, good luck figuring out where your strays belong.
 Fact: during a drought, cattle ranchers are not necessarily gonna be chomping at the bit to get their lost cattle back.
 You will often find that they are somewhat undermotivated even to notice that the cows are missing, much less to remove them from your free grass.
 This has happened to me more than once.
 I once involuntarily hosted a herd of 6 Herefords for an entire spring and summer.
 By the time I finally tracked down their absentee owner, the herd had grown to ten, owing to a birth rate of 66.6%.
 Rural friends informed me that I was entitled to keep any calves that had been born on my property.
 Awesome, I said, pulling my foot out of a fresh pie of cow shit, just what I always wanted.
 Despite the fact that I had fed and watered and picked up after his dadgum cattle for 4 months, and that he clearly had no plans to offer any compensation for these services (let alone for the property damage), I nevertheless had no problem letting the owner take “my” calves when he finally turned up to claim the cows.